Electroweak corrections and EFT operators in $W^+W^-$ production at the LHC: Introduction

 \section{Introduction}

 In the pursuit of deepening our understanding of fundamental interactions and particles, high-energy physics experiments at the Large Hadron Collider (LHC) continue to be a cornerstone of modern physics.
-As the LHC progresses into its high-luminosity phase (HL-LHC)~\cite{ZurbanoFernandez:2020cco}, the sheer volume of data expected necessitates a sophisticated approach to interpretation that is both model-independent and robust.
-An agnostic methodology based on effective operators offers a promising path to interpreting complex data sets.
-This approach, crucial for probing beyond the Standard Model (BSM) physics, allows for a comprehensive analysis without relying on specific, potentially unverified extensions of the Standard Model of particle physics (SM).
+As the LHC progresses into its high-luminosity phase (HL-LHC)~\cite{ZurbanoFernandez:2020cco}, the sheer volume of data expected necessitates a sophisticated approach to interpretation that is both model independent and robust.
+An agnostic methodology based on effective operators offers a promising path to interpreting complex datasets.
+This approach, crucial for probing beyond the Standard Model (BSM) physics, allows for a comprehensive analysis without relying on specific, potentially unverified extensions of the Standard Model (SM) of particle physics.
 The effective operator framework is instrumental in disentangling new physics signatures from the SM backgrounds, ensuring that our interpretations remain grounded in the data rather than predisposed theoretical models.

-The Standard Model Effective Field Theory (SMEFT) (See Refs.~\cite{Buchmuller:1985jz,Grzadkowski:2010es,Contino:2013kra,Elias-Miro:2013eta,Brivio:2017vri} and the references therein) provides a systematic framework to incorporate potential deviations from the SM predictions.
+The Standard Model effective field theory (SMEFT) (see Refs.~\cite{Buchmuller:1985jz,Grzadkowski:2010es,Contino:2013kra,Elias-Miro:2013eta,Brivio:2017vri} and the references therein) provides a systematic framework to incorporate potential deviations from the SM predictions.
 SMEFT extends the SM by including higher-dimensional operators that encapsulate potential new physics effects at energies beyond the direct reach of current experiments.
-These operators, which respect the gauge invariance of the SM, parameterise deviations in theory observables in terms of coefficients that are fitted using experimental data.
+These operators, which respect the gauge invariance of the SM, parameterize deviations in theory observables in terms of coefficients that are fitted using experimental data.
 This framework ensures consistency with known physics and remains sensitive to a wide array of possible new phenomena.